Toeysamm/homework/README.md

 ## Data
 [Churn Modelling](https://www.kaggle.com/datasets/shrutimechlearn/churn-modelling):
-The dataset contains 100,000 rows and 10 columns
+The dataset contains 10,000 rows and 10 columns
- 1. RowNumber
+ 1. RowNumber: Row Numbers from 1 to 10000
- 2. Customer id: Unique Ids for bank customer identification
+ 2. CustomerId: Unique Ids for bank customer identification
  3. Surname: Customer's last name
  4. CreditScore: Credit score of the customer
  5. Geography: The country from which the customer belongs